Detroit Lions snatch opening win over Los Angeles Rams in overtime

 Brian Thomas and Travis Etienne Jr scored touchdowns to give the Jaguars an early lead but the Dolphins responded through De’Von Achane.

 Hill then took centre stage.
-Miami quarterback Tua Tagovailoa found his wide receiver and he charged away for an 80-yard touchdown to cap off a fine performance, catching for 130 yards.
+Miami quarterback Tua Tagovailoa found his wide receiver and he charged away for an 80-yard touchdown to cap off a fine 130-yard performance.

 Baker Mayfield threw for four touchdowns as the Tampa Bay Buccaneers eased past the Washington Commanders 37-20.